-The popular splashpad will be a highlight for children, so don't forget their togs and sunscreen.
-It's open from the first week in September to the first week in May (school holidays included), 9am to 9pm daily.
+The popular splash pad will be a highlight for children, so don't forget their togs and sunscreen.
+Check the Potters Park page to find out when it is operating.

 Look out for the small bronze sculpture 'The Sound of Rain' (John Radford, 2007) in the north-western corner of the park.
 The miniature villa stands on a bronze plate which represents a quarter acre section, and its small size as if you're looking down on a villa from one of Auckland's volcanos.
 It's part of a series of tiny houses that Radford has built, to record those that have been lost in the development of Auckland.